The Number One Way To Reduce The Risk Of An Early Sexual Debut

 2.)
 We got smarter.
 Connection also means communicating.
 We became learners.
 Reading everything we could to be culturally aware and academically armed with sexual theology, sexually transmitted diseases, and relationship issues, we made it our aim to become the experts our kids needed us to be to guide them wisely.
 Here’s our list of the top ten resources to talk to kids of all ages about sex.

 3.)
 We created tools for you to connect.
 This required us to reorganize our ministry… entirely.
 We stopped doing events for teens only, and began creating parent-child connecting events so that mom and dad get to be in the driver’s seat of value forming conversations.
 Secret Keeper Girl, which connects the hearts of mothers and daughters to discuss topics like purity, modesty, and true beauty, has been the most blessed of our events constructed under this model.
 We also offer an event for teen girls named Pure Freedom.

-This month, we’re introducing a father/tween son event entitled Born to Be Brave in order to create an environment to talk about biblical “man stuff” that is “100% cool and 0% awkward.”
+This fall, we introduced a father/tween son event entitled Born to Be Brave in order to create an environment to talk about biblical “man stuff” that is “100% cool and 0% awkward.”
 With articles like “Where Have All the Good Men Gone” popping up in the media and emasculation a societal norm, we believe that it’s time to walk with fathers as they teach their sons to be brave.

 What does it mean to be brave?

 “…the righteous are bold as a lion.” —Proverbs 28:1B